-Systemic problems that emerge from the co-production of interacting systems.
+Systemic (or complex) problems emerge from the co-production of interacting systems.
 To (dis)solve them requires a change in the functioning and interaction of the co-producing systems.
 For example, the problem of poverty (or war, disease or unhappiness) cannot be solved by the co-producing systems using the same strategies that produced it.
 One has to dissolve the problem by creating wealth (or peace, health or happiness) which requires changes in the thinking and behaviour of the co-producing systems.

-In application it gives rise to methods, tools, frameworks and guidelines to inquire into systems behaviour, analyse problems, (re)design systems and their interaction as well as to look for solutions to problems that arise within and between systems.
+In application it gives rise to methods, tools, frameworks and guidelines to inquire into systems behaviour, analyse problems, the (re)design of systems and their interaction to render them sustainable, as well as to (dis)solve complex problems.

 who uses systems theory?